Chapter 4:

 Who Is God?

 Is it possible to know God personally?
 Is it possible to know his true character, his feelings and standards, to speak with him and even to please him, to be his friend?
-Some religions present God as harsh, sending anyone who displeases him to horrific eternal torture.
+Some religions present God as harsh, sending all who displease him to horrific eternal torture.
 Others paint him as an all-accepting, all-tolerating deity, who loves us all "just the way we are."
 Some view him as a lofty and impersonal Force, a mysterious Infinite One, far away and beyond any hope of approach.
 What is the truth?
 Where can we find the answers?
 To find God, should we go meditate in the forest, or search in the desert?

 No, he is much closer than that.
 The Book he has published to tell mankind about himself is sitting on shelves and coffeetables and nightstands all over the world.
 God also has faithful people actively seeking out and helping those who are searching for Him.
 (Chapters 7 and 14 will develop this further.)
 This online book is part of that outreach.
 We hope you are finding it useful.

 The Bible tells us that God wants us to find him: "God made from one man every nation of men to live in all the earth, and he decreed the times and limits of their dwelling, that they might seek God, if they would grope for him and really find him, although, in fact, he is not far off from each one of us."
-(Acts 17.26, 27) No, God does not wish to remain aloof from mankind, a distant mystery, unknown and unknowable.
+(Acts 17:26, 27) No, God does not wish to remain aloof from mankind, a distant mystery, unknown and unknowable.
 Yet he does remain hidden from those who have only casual interest in finding him, those who do not really search for him.
 That is his choice.
 In fact, we cannot find God on our own; he draws each person to himself when he sees what he wants in them.
 What he is looking for is sincere humility— an earnest desire to know and live by the truth.
 (Luke 10:21, 22, John 6:44; compare 1 Chron 28:9.)

 Are you ready to meet your Maker?
 When we meet a person for the first time, what do we usually do?
 We give our name, and learn their name.
 God knows your name, do you know His?
 Many think "God" is his name, but that is really just a title.
 It means "powerful one."
 People have called many things "god": things that have no real power, such as idols, and things that do have some power, such as kings or judges.
 The Bible says "there are many gods."
-(1 Cor 8.5, Psalms 82:6) Satan is called "the god of this world" because he really does have power in this world.
-(2 Cor 4.4) However, there is only one true God, with supreme power. —1 Cor 8.4.
+(1 Cor 8:5, Psalms 82:6) Satan is called "the god of this world" because he really does have power in this world.
+(2 Cor 4.4) However, there is only one true God, with supreme power. —1 Cor 8:4.

 In Bible times the one true God was known by his personal name.
 When it was originally written, the Bible used his name about 7,000 times.
 Despite that, you may never have noticed God's name in your Bible, because in later years superstitious scribes removed it, putting "Lord" or "God" in its place as they made new copies of the scriptures.
 Can you imagine how God felt about that?
 If you had written a book for the express purpose of telling people about yourself, and then the publishers insisted on removing your name from every page, would you be happy with them?